Cherry on the Cake: Fairness is NOT an Optimization Problem: The Fairness Optimization Problem

-To avoid the shortcomings presented at the start of Section \ref{subsec-cake-class}, from now on we will only work with the binary case where $Y=\{0, 1\}$, and we will also assume that any pushforward measure $\mu_\Delta=\mu_X\circ p_X(\boldsymbol{y}\vert -)^{-1}$ is absolutely continuous with respect to the Lebesgue measure on $\Delta^2$.
-This guarantees that the main hypothesis for Theorem \ref{teo:IPS open} holds and that Pareto maximal solutions are deterministic.
-Furthermore, it avoids trivial situations where, for instance, all people on $X$ have the same conditional probability $p_X(\boldsymbol{y}\vert x)$.
-As a consequence, this also ensures that $\IPS{(X)}$ always has a non-empty interior.
-We will denote by

-the \emph{probability of a true negative} $\tnr$ and the \emph{probability of a true positive} $\tpr$, which correspond to the diagonal elements of a binary confusion matrix.
+In this section, we formally introduce the fairness optimization problem and lay down the definitions needed to continue with our discussion.
+We also provide some characterizations of the proposed definitions, which make use of the concepts introduced in the previous sections.

-As mentioned in Section \ref{sec:fairness}, fairness definitions depend on subgroups of the population $X$.
-To identify these subgroups, referred to as \emph{sensitive groups}, a finite partition $\mathcal A = \{A_i\}_{i\in I}$ of the space $X$ into measurable sets is assumed.
-To simplify the discussion, we assume the existence of only two groups: $\mathcal A :=\{\Azero,\Aone\}$.
-All the results can be easily generalized to more groups and are independent of this assumption.
-Moreover, the use of ``$\Aone$'' and ``$\Azero$'' is only meant as an indication for the sensitive groups, it does not have semantic meaning.
+As mentioned in Section~\ref{sec_understanding_cherry}, the study of group fairness depends on demographic subgroups of the population, called \emph{sensitive groups}, which partition the set $\featureset$.
+To simplify the discussion, we assume the existence of only two groups, $\{\agroup{0},\agroup{1}\}$, but all the results can be easily generalized to more groups and are independent of this assumption.
+Moreover, the use of "$\agroup{0}$" and "$\agroup{1}$" is only meant as an indication for the sensitive groups; it does not have semantic meaning.
 Their use is simply syntactic sugar for the reader, reminding them of the sensitive connotation.
-With a bit of notation abuse, we often write ``$A=\Azero$'' to indicate the set $\Azero$, and similarly with $\Aone$. \begin{definition}[Evaluation Metric] A real-valued function $\loss(\boldsymbol{d},X)$ is said to be an \emph{evaluation metric} if: \begin{itemize} \item for all decisions $\boldsymbol{d},\boldsymbol{d}'$ on $X$, it holds
+With a bit of notation abuse, we often write "$A=\agroup{0}$" to indicate the set $\agroup{0}$, and similarly for $\agroup{1}$.
+Every sensitive group naturally inherits all properties of the classification problem from $\featureset$ via conditioning.